mpflynnx/static-website-azure-oidc/docs/github-action-workflow-explanation.md

 name: Blob storage website CI
 ## ...
 ```
 Next, the configuration states that this workflow should only run when a push event occurs to the main branch and the changes include files in the public folder or subfolders.
 It also defines environment variables used by the workflow.
+The values are retrieved from the repositories secrets.
+Refer to document: [Adding secrets to repository](/docs/adding-secrets-to-repository.md) for a more detailed explanation of how I do this.

 ```yml
 ## ...